cligs/textbox/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.597430.svg)](https://doi.org/10.5281/zenodo.597430)

 This repository contains several text collections made available by the CLiGS junior research group (see http://cligs.hypotheses.org).
-As of November 2017, these are:
+As of May 2018, these are:

 * [_Collection of 19th Century Spanish-American Novels (1880-1916)_](spanish/novela-hispanoamericana), edited by Ulrike Henny-Krahmer: 24 novels
 * [_Corpus of Spanish Novels from 1880-1940_](spanish/novela-espanola), edited by José Calvo Tello: 39 novels